denten-books/plain-text/1-chapter.md

 invisibility.
 When habituated, they alienate us from the symbol.
 A new wave of estrangement is needed to rouse it from its metaphorical slumber.

+In drawing the history of the book as a universal Turing machine, we will observe the evolution of symbolism into its final and totalizing form.
+By converting machine states into symbols, the Turing machine represents the ultimate negation of matter.
+It subsumes all lesser mechanisms amenable to computation---which some would say includes brains and universes.[ln1-brains] The universal Turing machine has the potential to mediate everywhere, yet, paradoxically, it's method of "mediation" abstracts from any notion of medium or intervening substance.

+Under the command and control regime of the Turing machine, text loses its adhesion to the world.
+Yet it would be a mistake to think of it as wholly ethereal.
+The symbol itself, in its rawest form, anchors the Turing machine to the confines of the physical universe.
+No matter the transcendental impulse, the universal Turing machine cannot be abstracted beyond its minimal physical
+requirements: "tape," "symbol," "scanned square," "in the machine" [@turing_computable_1937, 231].[^ln1-inside]

+A figure of computation emerges in the dual movement between symbol and
+machine: the machine that pushes the symbol towards the ethereal, and the symbol that pulls the machine back towards earth.
+This dynamic encapsulates the bargain at the center of computational media, explored for the duration of the book.
+The machine frees symbolic representation from its material confines.
+The price of freedom is the very opacity of the material context.
+Where words etched in paper or stone constituted a single site for textual activity, the digital word exists in a simulated environment physically apart from the underlying material substratum.
+Freedom reveals itself as a simulation.
 [^ln1-google]: "Google's mission is to organize the world's information and make it universally accessible and useful" (@google_about_2015).